bitcoinbrisbane/BitPoker/README.md

 - Alice = msPJhg9GPzMN6twknwmSQvrUKZbZnk51Tv
 - Bob = mhSW3EUNoVkD1ZQV1ZpnxdRMBjo648enyo

-The deck is represented by an array[52].
+The deck is represented by an array[52] of bytes.
+See lookup table.

 - Card[0] = AH
 - Card[1] = KH